-We are living in the era of information: sharing and sending pictures, videos and multimedia data over the network has become part of our everyday lifes.
+We are living in the era of information: sharing and sending pictures, videos and multimedia data over the network has become part of our everyday lives.
 This demands for information processing algorithms to encode, transmit, enhance and extract meaningful information from multimedia content.
-At our Institute we conduct cutting-edge research in the fields of audio and video signal processing, computer vision and machine learning.
-Broadly speaking, this involves designing intelligent coding algorithms to extract relevant information from the data.
+At our institute, we conduct cutting-edge research in the fields of audio, video, SAR and genome signal processing, computer vision and machine learning, incl. deep learning, reinforcement learning and automated machine learning.
+Broadly speaking, this involves designing intelligent algorithms to extract relevant information from data.

-Our Institute was founded in 1973 by Prof. Dr.-Ing.
+The “Institut für Informationsverarbeitung” (information processing) which was previously known as “Theoretische Nachrichtentechnik und Informationsverarbeitung” (tnt) was founded in 1973 by Prof. Dr.-Ing.
 Hans-Georg Musmann and is part of the Faculty of Electrical Engineering and Computer Science of the Gottfried Wilhelm Leibniz Universität Hannover.
 Today the group is headed by Prof. Dr.-Ing.
-Jörn Ostermann and Prof. Dr.-Ing.
-Bodo Rosenhahn and consists of about 30 researchers from more than seven different nationalities.
-Our technology is transferred in current and future telecommunication and digital systems, automation and interpretation tasks, remote sensing or medical image analysis.
-Approximately 70% of our research is funded by industry and national and international research grants.
+Jörn Ostermann, Prof. Dr.-Ing.
+Bodo Rosenhahn and Prof. Dr. Marius Lindauer and consists of about 30 researchers from more than seven different nationalities.
+Our technology is applied to telecommunication, digital systems, automation and interpretation tasks, remote sensing or medical image analysis.
+Most of our research is funded by industry, national and international research grants.

 Do you want to join us?
 We have open positions.